unicornrobot/scion-DB/README.md

 ## Features

 - **Live chart** — rolling time-series of all six fields with toggleable series, spike filtering, and configurable time window
+- **Three live visualisers** — switchable from the sidebar:
-- **Spiral visualiser** — change-driven Archimedean spiral; progresses only when the signal is actively varying, with radial spark lines scaled to data amplitude
+  - **Spiral** — change-driven Archimedean spiral with radial spark lines scaled to data amplitude
-- **Organic Growth visualiser** — particle/growth canvas visualiser (hidden from picker by default)
+  - **Plant Signal** — a generative curved plant with electrical action-potential pulses travelling from the root out through every branch and leaf
+  - **Mycelium** — a Physarum (slime-mould) agent simulation that self-organises into glowing flow networks
 - **Session recording** — writes to InfluxDB v2 with per-session tagging; playback in the chart view
 - **Cloud relay** — thin WebSocket fan-out server; deploy once to Railway, share a URL with anyone